ddkhoa87/Ionic2_Sqlite_Provider/README.md

 }
 ```

 When user clicks *Refresh View*, get a list of all the people's information (only a name in this tutorial) and assign those to `itemList`.
-Recall that this `itemList` later will be populated onto the *HomePage* screen' list view.
+Recall that this `itemList` later will be populated onto the *HomePage* screen's list view.
 ```Javascript
 public refreshView(){
   this.database.getPeople()